juancho9303/CONDOR/README.md

 CONDOR has been written as part of my PhD work at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology (2019-2022).

-This package uses multiple python libraries including _scipy, astropy, emcee, matplotlib, pandas, itertools and numba_.
+This package uses multiple python libraries including _[Numpy](https://numpy.org/install/), [Scipy](https://www.scipy.org/install.html), [Astropy](https://www.astropy.org/), emcee, matplotlib, pandas, itertools and numba_.
 The calculations perfomed in CONDOR are only possible thanks to the efforts of the multiple developers that have written these tools and libraries.